seahorn/seahorn/README.md

 - `--cex=FILE` : stores a counter-example in `FILE`

-- `--horn-ikos` : generates invariants using the IKOS abstract interpreter
+- `--horn-crab` : generates invariants using the Crab abstract-interpretation-based tool

 - `-g` : compiles with debug information for more trackable counterexamples.